MicrosoftDocs/architecture-center/docs/patterns/claim-check-content.md

-The Claim-Check pattern allows workloads to process messages with large payloads without storing the payload in a messaging system.
-Instead, the pattern stores the message payload in a data store and stores a message with a "claim check" in the messaging system.
-A claim check is a unique, obscure token that validates entitlement to retrieve a specific object.
-The messaging system sends the message with the claim-check token to receiving applications so they can retrieve the message from a data store.
-The messaging system never stores the message payload.
+The Claim-Check pattern allows workloads to process large payloads without storing the payload in a messaging system.
+Instead, the pattern stores the payload in a data store and stores a message with a "claim check" in the messaging system.
+A claim check is a unique, obscure token or key that validates entitlement to retrieve an object.
+The messaging system sends a message with the claim-check token to receiving applications so they can retrieve the payload from a data store.
+The messaging system never sees or stores the payload.

 This pattern is also known as Reference-Based Messaging and was first [introduced][enterprise-integration-patterns] in the book *Enterprise Integration Patterns* by Gregor Hohpe and Bobby Woolf.